-We are partnering with K&L Gates to host a quarterly virtual Happy Hour and Debate Series.
+We are partnering with K&L Gates to host a quarterly virtual Debate Series.
 This is an excellent opportunity to learn from the experts on both sides of critical cleantech and energy issues.
 This is also your chance to network with K&L Gates, our speakers, and your fellow cleantech industry leaders and innovators in a relaxed, virtual setting.

-This winter we’re bringing you a debate on Biden’s Clean Energy Plan.
+This spring we’re bringing you a debate on Biden’s Clean Energy Plan.
 Does it go far enough to promote the cleantech industry?
 And is it making the most of cleantech as part of the economic recovery?
 See what our experts have to say!

 UPDATED DATE: March 24th, 4:00-5:30 PM PST